 Born in the wake of the French revolution, he was a diplomat, philosopher, historian and aristocrat.
 Initially he traveled to America in 1831 to study our prisons, but quickly found something greater underfoot.

 He penned: “Upon my arrival in the United States the religious aspect of the country was the first thing that struck my attention; and the longer I stayed there, the more I perceived the great political consequences resulting from this new state of things, to which I was unaccustomed.
 In France I had almost always seen the spirit of religion and the spirit of freedom marching in opposite directions.
 But in America I found they were intimately united and that they reigned in common over the same country…”

-Alexis de Tocqueville affirmed this thesis through an anecdote of an August 23, 1831 court case he observed in Chester County, New York.
+Alexis de Tocqueville affirmed this thesis from a court case he observed in Chester County, NY (August 23, 1831).
 In this case, a witness admitted to the judge his atheism.
-In Alexis’ home nation of enlightened France, atheism was not uncommon nor was it reason for concern in matters of integrity.
-And yet this American judge “refused his testimony” because atheism was enough reason to lose the “confidence of the court” in any testimony someone possessed.
+In Alexis’ “enlightened” France, atheism was common and gave no concern in matters of integrity.
+And yet this American judge “refused his testimony” because atheism was reason to lose the “confidence of the court.”
 Alexis also documented a local newspaper’s report for how this judge was surprised to discover “a man living who did not believe in the existence of God…[and] knew of no case in a Christian country, where a witness had been permitted to testify without such belief.”

 Alexis de Tocqueville wasn’t alone in his perception of America’s Christian roots.